 But which one would we call the best value Theragun?

-Also, even though Prime has a low stall force compared to Elite and Pro, it can still do the job for most folks.
+Also, even though Prime has a low stall force compared to Elite and Pro, in our opinion it can still do the job for most folks.
 With 30lbs. of stall force, it’s only slightly ahead of Urikar Pro 2 (Urikar costs a third of Prime).

 However, keep in mind that Prime also boasts quite a long stroke length.
 That intensity is good enough to make up for the stall force – you won’t need too much pressure to get deep treatment.